 Our debt is manageable

-At my current age of 52, I’m worried about taking mortgage debt into retirement, if I retire at the traditional 65.
+At my current age, I’m worried about taking mortgage debt into retirement, if I retire at the traditional 65.
 We found a way to make progress by setting up separate accounts in our credit line-mortgage: one to pay down the principal and regular bills and another that limits us to a set, monthly spending amount.
 National Bank of Canada and other financial institutions offer this method of paying your mortgage and other bills.

 Retiring comfortably is possible